 - 1 EC is awarded for skill courses of 1 or 2 days in which the assignments are generally concluded during the course of the workshop.

 - 1 EC is awarded after presenting a paper at an ARCHON activity.
-Please submit the powerpoint and text to the coordinator.
+Please submit the powerpoint and/or text to the coordinator.

 - 2-3 EC may be awarded for workshops and conferences of multiple days, that have a specific assignment.
 These specific assignments are communicated by the organizers of the workshop or conference.